compSciKai/CMPT414-Term-Project-Tensorflow-OCR/README.md

 - We did not have enough time to implement the 'find closest post office' php function, but the 'find rate' function is enough to show how OCR can be used with E-commerce.

+## Dependencies
+- Preferably create a new python >=3.6 and run 'pip install -r requirements.txt'

 ## Sources